dangal2017/dangal2017.github.io/_posts/2019-6-5-XcelToDoc.md

 Font size - 10
 First row of table - Bold

-Again, You can change them in the script very easily.
+Again, you can change them in the script very easily!

-Auto width table cell set to True.
+Auto width for a table cell is set to True.

 Even though autofit fits to page width for a few tables but for most tables it doesn't.
 Need to fix this.
-Mostly will be fixed in a later version.
+It will be fixed in a later version.

 Also, don't forget to remove any formulas, currently it prints what the formula is, though it should fill the value in the cell after the formula is applied.
-Mostly will be fixed in next version.
+It will be fixed in next version.

 Thus, the steps to using xcelToDoc are as follows:

 Step : 1 Make the input excel in a format that our script understands, as illustrated above